 Climb to the top of the Desert View Watchtower

-At Desert View there’s a 70ft tall Watchtower that gives you some great views of the Grand Canyon and gives you a better size of it’s scale.
-From the top you can see over 100 miles away on a clear day!
+At Desert View, there’s a 70ft tall Watchtower that gives you some great views of the Grand Canyon and gives you a better size of its scale.
+From the top, you can see over 100 miles away on a clear day!

 The Watchtower isn’t an original which is slightly disappointing, but it’s still cool.
 It was designed in 1932 and is a replica of prehistoric towers that have been found in the Colorado Plateau.

-Walk some of the rim trail
+Walk some of the rim trails

 Stay in the park for sunset